Priya-Bai-S/Github-Copilot/Labfiles/Exercise-2.md

 ### Summary

-In this exercise, you have successfully generated JavaScript code with the help of Copilot.
+In this exercise, you have successfully generated JavaScript code and other best practices using GitHub Copilot and GitHub Copilot Chat.